cloudwego/cloudwego.github.io/content/en/docs/hertz/overview/_index.md

 ---

 ## CloudWeGo-Hertz
-Hertz [həːts] is a high-performance, extensible HTTP framework for Go.
+Hertz [həːts] is a high-performance, high-usability, extensible HTTP framework for Go.
 It's designed to simplify building microservices for developers.

 Hertz was inspired by other open-source frameworks like [fasthttp](https://github.com/valyala/fasthttp), [gin](https://github.com/gin-gonic/gin), and [echo](https://github.com/labstack/echo), in combination with unique challenges faced by ByteDance, Hertz has become production ready and powered ByteDance's internal services over the years.